 They both look similar right out of the box, but in reality, there are many differences to consider before making your purchase.
 Let’s get down to the basics.
 To help you make the decision we’ll compare:

 CEMENT TILE - Made by hand since the 19th century, cement tiles manufacturing include the use mineral pigments, cement, a metal mold, and a hydraulic press.
 To create cement tiles, cement is compressed, water-cured and left to dry much like a sidewalk would be.
 The pigment composition is a mixture of high quality white Portland cement, marble powder, fine sand, and natural mineral color pigments.

-Standard cement tiles have a slight semi-gloss sheen finish that can be enhanced through a penetrating sealer.
+Standard cement tiles have a mostly matte, but semi-gloss sheen that can be enhanced through a penetrating sealer.
 Since cement tile patterns are confined to the intricacy of a metal mold, there are size and pattern limitations.

-Unlike cement tiles, clay tiles are made with a clay body and a decorative glaze on top that is fired on.
-Because of this, clay tiles are non-porous and don’t require a sealer during installation.
-They are much more resistant to moisture over time.
+CLAY TILE - Clay tiles are made with a clay body and a decorative glaze on top that is fired on.
+Because of this, clay tiles are non-porous and don’t require a sealer during installation, however a final sealer coat is highly recommended.
+Clay tiles are much more resistant to moisture over time.

 Before, after, and during a cement tile installation, each and every tile needs to be sealed.
-The most common problems associated to cement tile installation are insufficient or inadequate sealing, and grout pigment staining.
+The most common problems with cement tile installation are inadequate sealing and grout pigment staining.
 Read our sealing guidelines here.